B2Gold Corp. (BTG) Shares Up Despite Recent Market Volatility

 BTG’s Market Performance

-The stock of B2Gold Corp.
-(BTG) has seen a 6.57% increase in the past week, with a 11.34% rise in the past month, and a 10.36% gain in the past quarter.
-The volatility ratio for the week is 3.38%, and the volatility levels for the past 30 days are at 3.16% for BTG.
-The simple moving average for the last 20 days is 9.06% for BTG stock, with a simple moving average of 7.66% for the last 200 days.
+BTG’s stock has seen a 4.29% increase for the week, with a 17.17% rise in the past month and a 9.58% gain in the past quarter.
+The volatility ratio for the week is 4.04%, and the volatility levels for the past 30 days are at 3.42% for B2Gold Corp.
+The simple moving average for the last 20 days is 10.42% for BTG stock, with a simple moving average of 12.64% for the last 200 days.

 Analysts’ Opinion of BTG